Vick210282/winograd-_teach/README.md

 # winograd _teach
-Material for course made by Vick Lin for TCH
+Material for course was made by Vick Lin for TCH